Xilinx/Vivado-Design-Tutorials/Device_Architecture_Tutorials/Versal/DFX/NoC_INI_Static_RM_Interface/README.md

 - NoC Master (NMU) in the static region drives NoC Slave (NSU) in a reconfigurable partition (RP1).
 - NoC Master (NMU) in a reconfigruable partition (RP2) drives NoC Slave (NSU) in the static region.
 - NoC Master in one reconfigurable partition (RP3) drives NoC Slave in another reconfigurable partition (RP4) through a static logical NoC instance.
 - RM-Static data transfer is done using NoC INI ports.
-Hence no PL based DFX decoupler is needed.
+Hence, no PL based DFX decoupler is needed.

 ## Design Flow

-Follow the design flow steps from tutorials "1RP design 1RP_AXI_GPIO_in_RP_Interface_INI" and "2RP_GPIO_BRAM_in_RP_Interface_INI" to become familiar with IPI based DFX design flows in Vivado.
+Follow the design flow steps from tutorials "1RP design 1RP_AXI_GPIO_in_RP_Interface_INI" and "2RP_GPIO_BRAM_in_RP_Interface_INI" to become familiar with IPI based DFX design flows in AMD Vivado&trade;.

 ### Bottom-Up IPI Design Creation Approach